JoshiSneh/URL-Shortner/README.md

 A URL Shortner using Express

-Setup your Database and change it in shorturl.js file inside models folder
+Setup your Database and change it in shorturl.js file inside model folder